goenning/google-indexing-script/README.md

 Use this script to get your entire site indexed on Google in less than 48 hours.
 No tricks, no hacks, just a simple script and a Google API.

-You can read more about the motivation behind it and how it works on this blog post https://seogets.com/blog/google-indexing-script
+You can read more about the motivation behind it and how it works in this blog post https://seogets.com/blog/google-indexing-script

 > [!IMPORTANT]
 > 1. Indexing != Ranking.
 This will not help your content/page rank on Google, it'll just let Google know about the existence of all your pages.